French Communist Party: History

-Although the PCF opposed de Gaulle's formation of the Fifth Republic in 1958, the following years saw a rapprochement with other left-wing forces and an increased strength in parliament.
 With Waldeck Rochet as its new secretary-general, the party supported François Mitterrand's unsuccessful presidential bid in 1965.
 During the student riots and strikes of May 1968, the party supported the strikes while denouncing the revolutionary student movements.
 After heavy losses in the ensuing parliamentary elections, the party adopted Georges Marchais as leader and in 1973 entered into a "Common Programme" alliance with Mitterrand's reconstituted Socialist Party (PS).
 It provided for an increase in wages and social benefits, a reduction in working hours, a retirement age of 60 for men and 55 for women, the expansion of workers' rights and freedoms, the abolition of the death penalty and nuclear disarmament.
+In 1979 it was proposed by revisionists in France that party documents should omit Marxism–Leninism and use scientific socialism in its place.
 Under the Common Programme, however, the PCF steadily lost ground to the PS, a process that continued after Mitterrand's victory in 1981.

 Initially allotted a minor share in Mitterrand's government, the PCF resigned in 1984 as the government turned towards fiscal orthodoxy.
 Under Marchais the party largely maintained its traditional communist doctrines and structure.
 Extensive reform was undertaken after 1994, when Robert Hue became leader.
 This did little to stem the party's declining popularity, although it entered government again in 1997 as part of the Plural Left coalition.
 Elections in 2002 gave worse results than ever for the PCF.
 Under Marie-George Buffet, the PCF turned away from parliamentary strategy and sought broader social alliances.
 To maintain a presence in parliament after 2007 the party's few remaining deputies had to join others in the Democratic and Republican Left group (GDR).
-Subsequently a broader electoral coalition, the Left Front (FG), was formed including the PCF, the Left Party (PG), Unitary Left, and others.
+Subsequently, a broader electoral coalition, the Left Front (FG), was formed including the PCF, the Left Party (PG), Unitary Left, and others.
 The FG has brought the French communists somewhat better electoral results.
 Pierre Laurent was leader from 2010 to 2018, being succeeded by Fabien Roussel who stood as the party's candidate at the 2022 French presidential election.
 Roussel received 2.28% of votes cast, coming in eighth place.